 A closer study of Paul’s letters reveals the reason why he so frequently emphasized that salvation is by grace and not by works.
 It is apparent that Jewish teachers were his chief antagonists as he worked to bring about the “obedience of faith among all the Gentiles” (Rom.
 1:5).
-Those Jewish teachers sought to undermine his God-given gospel to Gentiles with a message that salvation was not based on believing in Jesus, but on a pathetic standard of works, most often circumcision and keeping some ceremonial aspects of the Mosaic Law (see, for example, Gal.
+Those Jewish teachers sought to undermine his God-given gospel to the Gentiles with a message that salvation was not based on believing in Jesus, but on a pathetic standard of works, most often circumcision and keeping some ceremonial aspects of the Mosaic Law (for example, see Gal.
 4:10-11; 5:2-3, 6, 11, 6:12-15).

 Paul fought their teaching tooth and nail in many of his letters.
-He also differentiated between the works that the Jewish legalists were emphasizing so much and true holiness.
+He also differentiated between the works that the Jewish legalists were emphasizing and true holiness.
 For example, he wrote to the Corinthian Christians:

 Circumcision is nothing, and uncircumcision is nothing, but what matters is the keeping of the commandments of God (1 Cor.
 7:19).

 This single verse speaks volumes about the true nature of Paul’s battle with legalists.
-Yet by many contemporary definitions of legalism, this one verse would make Paul a legalist himself!
+Yet by many contemporary definitions of legalism, this one verse would make Paul a legalist himself.

 For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, so that no one may boast (Eph.
 2:8-9).

 Moreover, did Paul mean that because salvation is by grace and not a result of works, that one can gain heaven without holiness?
-As we read at little bit further in his letter, the answer is plain:
+As we read at little bit further in his same letter, the answer is plain:

 For this you know with certainty, that no immoral or impure person or covetous man, who is an idolater, has an inheritance in the kingdom of Christ and God.
 Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience (Eph.
 5:5-6).